-On the Today show recently, LinkedIn editor in chief Dan Roth proclaimed that 2022 will be the year of the .
-He has also that almost say that flexibility is their top priority when looking for new gigs.
+On the n the Today show recently, LinkedIn editor in chief Dan Roth proclaimed that 2022 will be the year of the four-day work week.
+He has also noted that almost three-quarters of workers say that flexibility is their top priority when looking for new gigs.
 “Companies are going to use this to bring workers in the door,” he says.
 “It’s going to be a competitive advantage, and then everyone has got to keep up.”

 Other approaches to flexibility include, say, spending three days at home and two in the office.
 It might even mean working together in person on some days, but only from 10 to 3 (to avoid soul-crushing rush hour traffic, for one thing).
 That’s something Brent Hecht, director of applied science in Microsoft’s Experiences and Devices organization and one of the leaders of Microsoft’s New Future of Work initiative, tried with his team before the Omicron surge sent everyone back to remote.
 “When we did spend time in the office, we thought about those times as shared hours versus shared days,” he says.